tony-aw/tinycodet/README.md

 ## Description & Overview

-The `tinyoperations` R-package adds some infix operators, and a few functions.
+The `tinyoperations` R-package adds some functions and infix operators to help in your programming etiquette.
 It primarily focuses on 4 things:

 1)  Safer decimal number (“double”) truth testing.
 2)  Extending the string manipulation capabilities of the `stringi` R